 I believe that if our lives our truly laid down, a living sacrifice to God, we need to be open to obey God in any area, whatever that may mean.

+Have you been addicted to your phone?
 How do you keep your media consumption to a healthy level?